 The purpose the Pastor’s Aide Ministry is to serve.
 In order to be a servant, we must first have it in our hearts that we are ready to serve.
-This means giving service to God through the Man of God, respecting him and complying with the charge that God has given him as our Pastor.
-The Pastor’s Aide Ministry must look at the office that our Pastor occupies for God and not view him as just another man.
+This means giving service to God through the Woman of God, respecting her and complying with the charge that God has given her as our Pastor.
+The Pastor’s Aide Ministry must look at the office that our Pastor occupies for God and not view her as just another woman.
 Every Pastor’s Aide member is responsible for understanding that the ultimate goal is to be a blessing to the Blessing that God has given to our church.

-As a ministry, we are to support our Pastor and his family spiritually and emotionally through prayer and with a variety of activities and other services.
-We take responsibility for providing various items for the Pastor to accommodate his office and other needs.
-The ministry also plans and leads the church in celebrating the Pastor’s Anniversary, birthday, appreciation events, and other special occasions.
+As a ministry, we are to support our Pastor and her family spiritually and emotionally through prayer and with a variety of activities and other services.
+We take responsibility for providing various items for the Pastor to accommodate her office and other needs.
+The ministry also plans and leads the church in celebrating the Pastor’s Anniversary, Birthday, Appreciation events, and other Special occasions.
 If you have a heart for service, prayerfully consider assisting us in service to our Pastor!

 We offer Pastor Care in the following areas: